What Does God Want?

 I Speak My Mind

-One Wednesday morning, Brother G was especially pious and told us that there are many times in his practice that he doesn’t know what to do when delivering a baby.
+One Wednesday morning, Brother G was especially pious and told us that there are many times in his baby-delivering practice that he doesn’t know what to do.
 I piped up, not able to let this comment go, and asked, “Don’t babies just deliver themselves most of the time?
 Obviously, there are times of trouble and, it seems to me, that’s exactly what you’re there for.
 I wouldn’t like it at all if that’s just when you decided to leave.”

 “When things don’t go well,” he said, “I leave the room and find a place to pray.
 Sooner or later god will tell me what to do.”
 Then he smiled as if I was supposed to accept this overtly religious and silly answer.
 This is the kind of holy thing that holy men do and, once done, they bask in the holy glow.

-I told him that I hoped he was kidding and his holy glow dimmed Immediately.
+I told him that I hoped he was kidding and his holy glow dimmed Immediately, like a light bulb blown by too much current.

 I expanded.
 “You have a woman giving birth on a table.
 You’re charging her six months of mortgage payments to help pay for your med school education which is doing you no good right now.
 You leave her to go and figure out what to do by talking to the wall?
 I think that a ridiculous answer.
 I wouldn’t let my wife go to you after hearing that story.
 I pay you precisely for your expertise when something goes wrong.”